briansworth/dev/_posts/2019-5-26-PowerShell-Dhcp-Install.md

 <p>
   Assigning an IP address is great, but we can go further than that.
-  Setting the DNS servers addresses will make our lives easier.
+  Setting the DNS server addresses will make our lives easier.
 </p>

 ```powershell